 Other trip highlights included a fly-by American Bittern, a swimming Sora, and a displaying Bronzed Cowbird, as documented by the CNMAS Thursday Birders.
 ANM’s new Executive Director was treated to a number of lifer’s including: Band-tailed Pigeon, Red-faced Warbler, and Olive Warbler (welcome to New Mexico, Jon).
 And another ANM staffer, Scot Pipkin, conducted his entire Birdathon by bike in the Santa Fe area and was able to get a number of Southern Rocky Mountain species unseen by any other group including Black-capped Chickadee and Black-billed Magpie.
 For a complete list of species seen by all the teams, please click here.

-Audubon New Mexico’s Birdathon helps raise funds for local conservation and education programs, in addition to raising awareness about the health of different habitats and how they directly impact bird populations.
+Working together, the teams so far have brought in a total of $4,997.00 in donations.
+They would greatly appreciate more donations for local conservation and education programs in addition to raising awareness about the health of different habitats and how they directly impact bird populations in New Mexico.

 - Most Species Observed: ANM All Stars (153)

 - Most Unexpected Species: The Black Caps - Louisiana/Northern Waterthrush

 - Most Eye-popping Observation: Thursday Birders - Painted Bunting